IbrahemHurani/OOP_Ex2_ariel/README.md

 packge api:
 ----
-In this packge we have all the interfaces for Graph. interface NodeData interface EdageData interface GeoLocation interface DirectedWeightedGraph interface DirectedWeightedGraphAlgorithms
+In this packge we have all the interfaces for Graph.
+1)interface NodeData

+2)interface EdageData

+3)interface GeoLocation

+4)interface DirectedWeightedGraph

+5)interface DirectedWeightedGraphAlgorithms

 package Core:
 ---